 1> if a selected sidelink grant is available for retransmission(s) of a MAC PDU which has been positively acknowledged as specified in clause 5.22.1.3.3:

 2> clear the PSCCH duration(s) and PSSCH duration(s) corresponding to retransmission(s) of the MAC PDU from the selected sidelink grant.

+Editor's NOTE: FFS SL-PRS transmission on SL-PRS shared resource pool when the MAC PDU has been positively acked for resource allocation scheme 2.

 NOTE 3C: How the MAC entity determines the remaining PDB of SL data is left to UE implementation.

+Editor's NOTE: FFS how the MAC entity determines the SL-PRS delay budget.

 For a selected sidelink grant, the minimum time gap between any two selected resources comprises: